salesZoomInfoApollocomparison

 Flexible pricing: Credit-based model.
 Pay for what you use.
 No annual commitments required.

-Data transformation: Smart Columns normalize job titles, format phone numbers, and transform messy data automatically.
+Data transformation: Smart Agents normalize job titles, format phone numbers, and transform messy data automatically.

 ICP Scoring: Built-in lead scoring against your Ideal Customer Profile.